Baby Stiffens Legs When Changing Diaper | Any Reason for Concern?

 Stiff legs are not the only frustrating thing that babies do during diaper changes.

-Once babies become more mobile and develop a greater sense of independence, diaper changes become even more dreadful for them as it temporarily limits their ability to move around and be independent.
+Once babies become more mobile and develop a greater sense of independence, diaper changes become even more dreadful for them because they are temporarily limited in their ability to move around and be independent.

 They express this frustration in other ways such as: